dalesgit/logseq/pages/shame-as-resistance-notes.md

 - n.b. the things we might hear in SD (26)
 - Linda: "Truth-telling (about self) is so important in SD"
 - Caution against saying to someone that, "Yes I have felt that too" -- wanting them to share. **Linda says don't do that**!
 Cherrie "I have been taught that questions can produce **defensiveness**."
 Rather, e.g., "tell me more."
+	- How we ask the questions makes a difference.
+Gentle ...
+-